1edv/evolution/manuscript_code/model/benchmarking_models/README.md

 This section includes the analysis where we benchmarked the different neural network architectures in terms of predictive power and ECC calculation.
 We recommend starting with the following Jupyter notebook files, which contain additional details about the analyses.
+The notebooks describe the corresponding code in detail.

 <ul>